WORKING WITHOUT A NET

 She has lent her talent to the

-“All Jane, No Dick, Women in Comedy Festival", promoting women in comedy.
+“All Jane" Comedy Festival promoting women in comedy.

-In 2016 she will be seen in an independant film/documentary by Anna Field called, 'The Girl in the Show," a retrospective of the life of Gilda Radner and women in comedy.
+She also has appeared in an award-winning independant film/documentary by Anna Field called, 'The Girl in the Show," a retrospective of the life of Gilda Radner and women in comedy.

-Corporate work has been Rice's main focus for the last 10 years.
+Corporate work has been Rice's main focus for the last 20 years.
 She has a wide appeal and clients from Microsoft to HoneyBucket, Intel to Red Hatter's.
-She's made them all laugh.
+She's made them all laugh and as she says; "No one got hurt."

 "This woman has become the 'Grand Dame of Comedy' in the Pacific Northwest and is enjoying the popularity of 'second act.'"—Longview Daily News